 Lemon Balm's attractive fragrant pointy leaves emerge chartreuse in spring, turning light green in colour throughout the season.
 It features dainty lightly-scented white flowers along the stems in late summer.

-This is an herbaceous perennial herb with an upright spreading habit of growth.
+This is an herbaceous annual herb with an upright spreading habit of growth.
 Its medium texture blends into the garden, but can always be balanced by a couple of finer or coarser plants for an effective composition.
 This plant will require occasional maintenance and upkeep, and is best cleaned up in early spring before it resumes active growth for the season.
 It is a good choice for attracting bees to your yard.
 Gardeners should be aware of the following characteristic(s) that may warrant special consideration:

 Lemon Balm is suitable for the following landscape applications: